Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Results

 In contrast, when the inverted hierarchy is assumed, the best-fit points of the two experiments become nearly degenerate: we obtain $\Delta\chi^2 = 1.90$ for \nova and $\Delta\chi^2 = 0.34$ for T2K relative to their NH minima.
 Under IH, the $1\sigma$ contours overlap substantially, and the two datasets are statistically consistent.
 Consequently, the combined analysis favours IH as the global best-fit.

-In the combined fit of both experiments, for NH, only a small CP-conserving region survives at $1\sigma$, with a minimum $\Delta\chi^2 \approx 1.63$ relative to the global best-fit.
+In the combined fit of both experiments, for NH, only a small CP-conserving region survives at $1\sigma$, with a minimum $\Delta\chi^2 \approx 1.63$ relative to the best-fit obtained at IH for the combined data set of \nova and T2K.
 It is also worth noting that \nova continues to favour the so-called unfavourable hierarchy--$\dcp$ combinations, namely NH-UHP and IH-LHP, in agreement with earlier analyses~\cite{Himmel:2020, NOvA:2021nfi, Rahaman:2021zzm, Rahaman_2022}.